dddrrreee/cs140e-win19/labs/lab7-interrupts/lab.md

 As you'll see over the rest of the quarter, managing multiple devices can be difficult.
 Either you check constantly (poll), which means most checks are fruitless.
-Or you do not check constantly, which means most actions have significant delay.
+Or you do not check constantly, which means most actions have significant delay since the device has stuff for you to do much before you check it.
 Interrupts will allow you do to your normal actions, yet get interrupted as soon as an interesting event happens on a device you care about.

 You can use interrupts to mitigate the problem of device input by telling the pi to jump to an interrupt handler (a piece of code with some special rules) when something interesting happens.
 An interrupt will interrupt your normal code, run, finish, and jump back.
-If both your regular code and the interrupt handler read / write the same variables (which for us will be the common case) you can have race conditions where they both overwrite each other's values (partial solution: have one reader and one writer) or miss updates because the compiler doesn't know about interrupt handling and so eliminates variable reads b/c it doesn't see anyone changing them (partial solution: mark shared variables as "volatile").

 Interrupts also allow you to not trust code to complete promptly, by giving you the ability to run it for a given amount, and then interrupt (pre-empt)